North Carolina’s Motor Vehicle Code

 A few points on your record may not have any serious consequences.
 However, if you are convicted of multiple traffic violations, these points add up.
 If you accumulate 12 points within three years, then your driver’s license will be suspended.
 If you accumulate eight points within three years after your license was reinstated from a suspension or revocation, then your license will be suspended again.
 A first suspension is for 60 days.
 A second is for six months, and a third suspension is for one year.

-To fight a driver’s license suspension, contact a traffic attorney in Charlotte, NC right away.
+To fight a driver’s license suspension, contact a traffic ticket lawyer in Charlotte, NC right away.
 For automatic civil license suspensions, you only have a brief period to appeal the decision.
-You should also speak with your lawyer about applying for a hardship license, which you may be able to do after some time passes.
+You should also speak with your traffic lawyer about applying for a hardship license, which you may be able to do after some time passes.

 For first-time offenses, you may be jailed: